GroundhogState/readr/README.md

 # readr

-Hello, and thank you for taking the leap of faith to join the retreat.
-This is only the second iteration of the retreat.
-You, the students, are uniquely placed to help improve the experience for future generations.
-It would be a great help if you could fill out [this anonymous survey](https://goo.gl/forms/PcKmcCjAmbD6SLR62).
-Afterwards, please remain in the dining hall for a closing discussion.
-After that, you're free.

-Thank you <3
+This is a repository of materials and resources for the [research education & development retreat](www.readr.org.au).

 ## Resources for the retreat
-Hello!

-You should already have installed Anaconda.
+You'll need to install Anaconda.
 Ensure you have the following libraries:

 * numpy
 * scipy